Monarchy of Belize: Royal symbols

 The main symbol of the Belizean monarchy is the sovereign himself.
 Thus, framed portraits of him are displayed in public buildings and government offices.
 Many Belizeans also keep portraits of the royal family in their homes.
-All Belizean coins feature a crowned effigy of the monarch.
-All banknotes of the Belizean dollar feature the monarch's portrait on the obverse.
-The monarch also appears on commemorative Belizean stamps.
+Queen Elizabeth II appeared on some commemorative Belizean stamps.
+Her crowned effigy is prominently featured on Belizean coins.
+All banknotes of the Belize dollar featured the Queen's portrait until the introduction of a new series in 2025.

 A crown is also used to illustrate the monarchy as the locus of authority, appearing on police force, postal workers, prison officers, and Belize Defence Force regimental and maritime badges and rank insignia.

 God Save the King is the royal anthem of Belize.

-Under the Belizean Oath of Citizenship, new Belizean citizens have to take a pledge of allegiance to the monarch of Belize, and his heirs and successors.

 Royal visits

+20th century

 Princess Margaret visited Belize in 1958.
 The Duke of Edinburgh visited in 1962.
 Prince Michael of Kent represented the Queen at the independence celebrations in September 1981.

-Queen Elizabeth II, visited Belize in October 1985.
+Elizabeth II, Queen of Belize, visited the country in October 1985.
 She was welcomed by the mayor and given the key to Belize City.
-She spent the night in Government House before flying to Dangriga the following day where they watched a Junkanoo Dance by children and received a painting from the people of the Stann Creek District.
+She spent the night in Government House before flying to Dangriga the following day where she watched a Junkanoo Dance by children and received a painting from the people of the Stann Creek District.
 She also met British Servicemen and women stationed in Belize.
 During the visit, the Queen was served the famous gibnut during an official dinner.
 The next day, the British press in London ran headlines: "Queen Eats Rat in Belize".
 Ever since, the gibnut has often been referred to as "The Royal Rat", or "The Queen's Rat" in Belize.

 The Duke of Edinburgh returned in 1988 for a solo visit in his capacity as President of the World Wide Fund for Nature.

 The Queen visited again in 1994.
 On her arrival at the airport in Belize City, she was greeted by 90% of the city's population.
-The Queen also visited the towns of San Ignacio and Punta Gorda.
-The Queen attended a special sitting of the National Assembly, addressed the body for the first time and spoke of Belize's "robust democracy".
-She also visited Cahal Pech, one of Belize's many Mayan archaeological sites.
+The Queen also visited the towns of San Ignacio, Punta Gorda, and Cahal Pech, one of Belize's many Mayan archaeological sites.
+The Queen attended a special sitting of the National Assembly, where she addressed the body for the first time and spoke of Belize's "robust democracy".
+The Queen also noted in her speech that this was the first occasion in which she had been welcomed by a song both written and performed by a governor-general.